Stapelia leendertziae N.E. Br.

-Stapelia leendertziae is a succulent plant with long, erect, angular stems and dull green to reddish in color.
+Stapelia leendertziae is a succulent plant with long, erect, angular stems.
+They are dull green to reddish in color.
 It is most conspicuous when in flower owing to the unique large, bell-shaped, deep reddish to dark purple flowers that are up to 5 inches (12.5 cm) long.

 How to Grow and Care